casangi/casadocs/docs/api/casashell.rst

 .. warning:: You can only reset ALL of the parameters for a given task to their defaults.

-Please be aware that in CASA 6, integers were promoted to doubles, but for tasks CASA 6 ensures that the parameter values are converted to the requested type.
+CASA 6 internally promotes integers to doubles, and for tasks CASA 6 ensures that the parameter values are converted to the internally acceptable type.

 .. rubric::  The .last file